AlainPicard0x0/jfs-final-project/task-2/README.md

 ## Walkthrough

 ### Step 0: Create a private GitHub repository
-1. Create a private GitHub repository that is shared among your groupmates and your instructor.
+1. Create a private GitHub repository and add your team and your instructor as collaborators.
+2. Each team member will go to the GitHub repository and clone a copy to their local machine.

 ### Step 1: Create the page structure